-The problem is that if you believe in order to be happy, you need to come out on top of some game, like earning money, getting likes, or having friends, you’ll be sad and stressed either way.
+The problem is that if you believe in order to be happy, you need to come out on top of some game, like earning money, getting likes, or having friends, you’ll be sad either way.
 The losers feel bad for losing, the winners constantly worry about their success.

 Adler sought something much more productive to be the purpose of psychology: to help humans be courageous.
 Once you let go of a narrow, competitive mindset and embrace abundance, you’ll never feel like anyone is holding you back.
 After all, there’s enough to go around for everyone and as long as you work on yourself, you can achieve anything you want!

 The Courage To Be Disliked Review